Tekki/sql-ledger/README.md

 SQL-Ledger](https://github.com/Tekki/ansible-sql-ledger).
-If you are on a different distribution, either follow the [instructions from DWS](https://sql-ledger.com/cgi-bin/nav.pl?page=source/readme.txt&title=README), or open an issue on Github.
+If you are on a different distribution, either follow the [instructions from DWS](https://sql-ledger.com/cgi-bin/nav.pl?page=source/readme.txt&title=README), or open an issue on GitHub.

 # Encrypted Backups